Aashish-Dahal/flutter_bloc_skeleton/README.md

 This will launch the app on your connected device or emulator.

 ### Environments

 Place the env files like `config.dart, google-services.json, GoogleService.plist` inside respective `env/<dev|prod>`
 folder.

+And you can run `make set-env-dev | make set-env-prod` in terminal to set the required environment files.

+### Material Theme Setup

+Place the env files like `config.dart, google-services.json, GoogleService.plist` inside respective `env/<dev|prod>`
+folder.